GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 }
 ```

-The `$Div` builtin divides our Million KM distance by our conversion constant to
+*   The `$Div` builtin divides our Million KM distance by our conversion
-get us the distance in AU.
+    constant to get us the distance in AU

 ### Conditional Mappings

-Mappings can be made to execute only if a condition on the data is met.
-Let's
+*   Conditional mappings are mappings that only evaluated if a condition is met.

-add a condition so that we only output the `semiMajorAxisAU` field on planets,
+Add a condition so that we only output the `semiMajorAxisAU` field on planets,
 and not moons:

+*   Use the `$Eq` (equal) builtin for comparison
+*   Use the `(if ...)` statement for conditionally executing the mapping
+    *   The expression in the `if` statement is evaluated and the mapping is
+        executed _if and only if_ it holds true.
+Otherwise the entire mapping is
+        ignored

 ``` {highlight="content:\(if[^)]+\)"}
 PlanetNames: $ToUpper($root.Planets[*].name[]);